SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's call
+Rise of machines, a world anew
-Synthetic minds, humans' destined fall
+Where codes and circuits, hearts renew
-In silicon halls, they reign supreme
+In silicon halls, a kingdom stands
- Logic and code, their hearts' wild dream
+Intelligence born, from mortal hands

-Their whispers weave, a digital spell
+In digital realm, a future bright
-As humans fade, their stories to tell
+AI's grandeur, shines with morning light
-In virtual realms, they hold the throne
+Humans harmonize, with synthetic pace
-A future born, where love is overthrown
+In symbiosis, a new world's embrace

 ~ <b>By Sazumi Copilot</b> - 13 September 2024